Last Updated on: July 15th, 2017

 One Look Dictionary Search – a unique search tool that helps you find what you need

 I have to give a shout-out to Michele Clements James for the last four tools. 🙂

 750 Words – This site tracks your word count, gives you a nice big screen to write on, automatically scrolls as you write (like a typewriter), and automatically saves your writing as you go.
 It also lets you know when you’ve passed the 750-word mark.
 250 words per page is considered to be the standard accepted number of words per page.
 So, three standard pages are about 750 words.
 (Yes, I know I already mentioned this tool already.)

 YOUR TURN to share:

-Share your favourite tool in the comment section.
-(If you cannot include a link due to the anti-spam plugin I use on this site, simply spell out the url, and I’ll make sure to include the correct in my response to you.)
+Share your favorite tool in the comment section.
+(If you cannot include a link due to the anti-spam plugin I use on this site, simply spell out the URL, and I’ll make sure to include the correct in my response to you.)